 - Any applicant for graduation who has coursework more than seven years old may be required to repeat that coursework before a degree/certificate is awarded to ensure that their skills and knowledge meet today's standards.
 The coursework limit only applies to certain fields (i.e. computer science, applied technology, allied health, etc.).
 Students who are unsure about their coursework should consult the appropriate division dean. - 2.
-Applicants may elect to graduate using course requirements under the catalog in effect at the time of initial enrollment (provided the courses/programs are still available and understanding that a seven-year review of courses will occur) or the catalog in effect at the time of graduation.
-Any exception to the catalog rule must be approved by the registrar upon submission of an application for graduation. - Applicants must complete 60 76 semester hours of college credit work in a planned program of study.
-(Courses considered as developmental will not apply toward degree requirements.) - 4.
-Applicants must earn a minimum grade point average of 2.00 in all courses attempted at the institution.
+Applicants may elect to graduate using the course requirements under the catalog in effect at the time of initial enrollment or the catalog in effect at the time they apply for graduation provided the student has maintained continuous enrollment.
+Any student who fails to register for classes for two or more consecutive semesters, excluding summer, has not maintained continuous enrollment.
+Students who do not maintain continuous enrollment will fall under the catalog in effect at the time of readmission or may elect to use the catalog in effect at the time they apply for graduation.
+Students who change their major will fall under the catalog in effect at the time the major is changed or the one in effect at the time they apply for graduation to determine graduation requirements. - Applicants must complete 60 76 semester hours of college credit work in a planned program of study.
+(Courses considered as developmental will not apply toward degree requirements.) - Applicants must earn a minimum grade point average of 2.00 in all courses attempted at the institution.
 A course may be counted only once for purposes of meeting graduation requirements. - 5.
-Applicants must complete at least 25% of the total semester hours at Calhoun Community College.

-- 6. Generally applicants are expected to be enrolled during the semester the degree is earned.
+Applicants must complete at least 25% of the total semester hours at Calhoun Community College. - 6.
+Generally applicants are expected to be enrolled during the semester the degree is earned.
 However, those students who are within five calendar years from the last semester of attendance at Calhoun and have transferred to another college or university are encouraged to transfer credits back to Calhoun to complete the requirements for a degree.
-A minimum grade of "C" is required in the courses transferred. - 7.
-An application for graduation must be submitted to the Office of Admissions and Records and the appropriate graduation fee to the Business Office.
+A minimum grade of "C" is required in the courses transferred.

+- 7. An application for graduation must be submitted to the Office of Admissions and Records and the appropriate graduation fee to the Business Office.
 (Note: there is no fee to have your degree or certificate identified on your transcript.)
 It is recommended that students submit their application for graduation at least one semester before the intended graduation date to allow the Admissions/Records Office time to perform a Degree Audit of course requirements for graduation.
 This process allows students to be certain of the requirements and make adjustments to their academic plan as needed. - 8.
 Applicants must clear all procedural, operational, and financial obligations to the college.